ShishirMagge/Machine-Learning-Projects/BengaluruPricePred/README.md

-# LeetCode-solutions
+# Bengaluru Plot Price Prediction
-This repository contains different problem statements from leetcode and solutions to them.
+Found this interesting dataset on Kaggle, with lots of outliers and null values to play with.